jeffersonzaki/Pneumonia-Detection/README.md

 # Pneumonia-Detection
-Detecting if a patient has pneumonia or not, in an chest-x-ray, using image classification.
+Detecting if a patient has pneumonia or not, in an Chest X-ray, using image classification.
 This information will make it easier for the machine to spot a possible threat, where a Doctor, maybe, can not.

 <img src="Image-Data/Pneumonia/person100_bacteria_478.jpeg">